Danpowers24/Capstone-client/README.md

 ### User Stories

+- As an unauthenticated user, I want to be able to sign up.
-- As a user I want to sign in/up
+- As an unauthenticated user, I want to be able to sign in.
+- As an authenticated user, I want to change my password.
+- As an authenticated user, I want to log out.

-- As a user I want to Create a new < resource >
+- As an authenticated user, I want to create a quiz.
+- As an authenticated user, I want to see my quizzes.
+- As an authenticated user, I want to edit my quizzes.
+- As an authenticated user, I want to delete one of my quizzes.

-- As a user I want to Read multiple < resources >
+- As an authenticated user, I want to create questions for one of my quizzes.
-- As a user I want to Read a single < resource >
+- As an authenticated user, I want to see the questions of one of my quizzes.
-- As a user I want to Update a < resource > I own
+- As an authenticated user, I want to edit the questions of one of my quizzes.
-- As a user I want to Delete a < resource > I own
+- As an authenticated user, I want to delete a question on one of my quizzes.

 ### Technologies Used